 How far along is it?
 Amazon announced a TV version (co-produced with MGM) last year, but that’s all we know.

 Will it win or die?
 On the one hand, Niven’s Ringworld heroes tend to be thought-heavy, action-light nerds, which might be a tad dull for a normal Thrones audiences.
 On the other hand, they tend to fuck a lot of weird aliens, which might bring those same folks right on back.
 [William Hughes]

 What is it?
 Neal Stephenson’s near-future novel features a hero protagonist (literally named Hiro Protagonist) who works as a katana-wielding pizza delivery guy and hacker, and who stumbles upon a dangerous computer virus that has the potential to rewrite the coding of actual human brains.

 How far along is it?
-There’s been no updates since it was announced a year ago, which is rarely a good sign for presumably expensive projects—especially when they’re merely the latest attempt in almost 20 years of ongoing efforts.
+There’s been no updates since it was announced more than a year ago, which is rarely a good sign for presumably expensive projects—especially when they’re merely the latest attempt in almost 20 years of ongoing efforts.

 Will it win or die?
 It’s a feverishly beloved book, but that doesn’t always translate into huge numbers onscreen.
 Best-case scenario would likely be Amazon managing to expand its subscriber base and pull in an audience comparable to whatever Netflix got for the similarly cyberpunk (although more of a genre mashup exercise) Altered Carbon.
 [Alex McLevy]

 11. The Wheel Of Time